Thomas Wyatt (poet): Assessment

 Critical opinions have varied widely regarding Wyatt's work.
 Eighteenth-century critic Thomas Warton considered Wyatt "confessedly an inferior" to his contemporary Henry Howard, and felt that Wyatt's "genius was of the moral and didactic species" but deemed him "the first polished English satirist".
 The 20th century saw an awakening in his popularity and a surge in critical attention.
 His poems were found praiseworthy by numerous poets, including Ezra Pound, Marianne Moore, John Berryman, Yvor Winters, Basil Bunting, Louis Zukofsky and George Oppen.
-C. S. Lewis called him "the father of the Drab Age" (i.e. the unornate), from what he calls the "golden" age of the 16th century.
+C. S. Lewis called him "the father of the Drab Age" (i.e. the inornate, in contrast to what he calls the "golden" age of the 16th century).
 Patricia Thomson describes Wyatt as "the Father of English Poetry".

 Rumoured affair with Anne Boleyn

 Many have conjectured that Wyatt fell in love with Anne Boleyn in the early- to mid-1520s.
 Their acquaintance is certain, but it is not certain whether the two shared a romantic relationship.
 George Gilfillan implies that Wyatt and Boleyn were romantically involved.
 In his verse, Wyatt calls his mistress Anna and might allude to events in her life: